LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 ^^^^^^^^^^^^^^^^^^^

 **Description**
-   If, after the timeout, the back/select button is still pressed down, Home/Guide button press is emulated.
+   If the Back/Select button is held down for the specified number of milliseconds, a Home/Guide button press is emulated.

-   On Nvidia Shield, the home and power button are not passed to Moonlight.

    ..
 Tip:: If back_button_timeout < 0, then the Home/Guide button will not be emulated.

 **Default**
-   ``2000``
+   ``-1``

 **Example**
    .. code-block:: text